fniessen/git-config-enhancements-leuven/README-RefCard-Git.txt

 Find when some code was removed?  =git bisect= with a "test" script that greps for the code and returns "true" if the code exists and "false" if it does not.

-* Git show

-> The other result is that to see the diffs of the last commit, it is
-> much easier to use "git show" than the more obvious "git diff".

-"git diff <commit>" has historical, and useful, semantics.
-IMHO, "git show <commit>" is a surprisingly elegant UI for what it does, considering that this is git. :-)

-You still need git diff for showing the changes in your work tree wrt.
-HEAD, or the index.  git show is about showing the contents of an object, be it a commit or a tree or a blob.

-Right.
-Which is why I only use show after a commit before a push.

 * Git Bisect